ApplETS/ETSMobile-Notifications-Android/README.md

 ### Usage
 ##### Extend the `ETSFcmListenerService` class

-You must override the `getEtsMobileNotificationManager` method which let the superclass retrieve an instance of your implementation of `EtsMobileNotificationManager`.
+You must override the `saveNewNotification` method which will be called when a new notification is received.

 Optionally, you may also override the `notificationClickedIntent` and `notificationDismissedIntent` methods.
 `notificationClickedIntent` let you supply a [PendingIntent](https://developer.android.com/training/notify-user/navigation) to send when a notification is clicked. `notificationDismissedIntent` let your supply a `PendingIntent` to send when a notification is dismissed.